HemantaKG/hkdoc/hpc/scheduler/slurm/slurm_workload_manager_installation_and_configuration_on_centos7.md

 systemctl status slurmctld.service
 ````

-## Some usefull Slurm commands
+## Some useful Slurm commands
-The following some useful Slurm commands to get details information about node, jod and Slurm envirolment variables
+The following are some useful Slurm commands to get details information about node, job and Slurm environment variables
 - Display all nodes ''**scontrol show nodes**''
 - Display the job queue ''**scontrol show jobs**''
 - List all Slurm evn variables ''**scontrol show config**''